 McEwen Mining also conducted follow-up tests to help determine if heap leaching is a viable process alternative to milling.
 The follow-up work confirms earlier test results, which suggest silver recoveries through heap leaching would be between 55-60%.
 While the heap leaching alternative would substantially reduce the estimated initial capital, it would also decrease production from an estimated 105,000 gold equivalent ounces to approximately 60,000 gold equivalent ounces.
 The Company has not made a decision on the final process method as this will be determined by timing of permits, availability of capital and precious metal prices.

-The Environmental Impact Statement (EIS) permit for El Gallo 2 was approved by the federal Mexican Secretariat of Environment and Natural Resources (SEMARNAT).
-The final Change of Land Use permit is being reviewed by the state government and a decision is expected during Q1 2014.
-This final permit would allow construction and operations to commence at El Gallo 2 under the mill scenario.
+The Environmental Impact Statement (EIS) permit and the final Change of Land Use permit for El Gallo 2 have been approved by the federal Mexican Secretariat of Environment and Natural Resources (SEMARNAT).
+These final permits allow construction and operations to commence at El Gallo 2 under the mill scenario.

 Current resources for the complex total 893,271 ounces of gold in the measured and indicated categories and 78,480 ounces of gold in the inferred.
 Silver resources total 63.9 million ounces in the measured and indicated categories and 14.5 million ounces in the inferred.